Princess Patricia of Connaught

-Princess Patricia of Connaught (Victoria Patricia Helena Elizabeth; 17 March 1886 – 12 January 1974) was member of the British royal family and a granddaughter of Queen Victoria.
+Princess Patricia of Connaught (Victoria Patricia Helena Elizabeth; 17 March 1886 – 12 January 1974) was a member of the British royal family and a granddaughter of Queen Victoria.
 She was the third and youngest child and the second daughter of Prince Arthur, Duke of Connaught and Strathearn, and Princess Louise Margaret of Prussia.
 She was also the only one of her father's children to outlive him: her siblings, Margaret and Arthur, both died before their father.
-Upon her marriage to Alexander Ramsay, she relinquished her title of a British princess and the style of Royal Highness and assumed the style Lady Patricia Ramsay.
+Upon her marriage to Alexander Ramsay, she relinquished her title as a British princess and the style of Royal Highness and assumed the style Lady Patricia Ramsay.